DFHack tools

 • dev

-Tools that are useful when developing scripts or mods.
+Tools that are useful when debugging or developing mods.

 • fps